Castletown House: Early history

 When Tom Conolly died in 1803, he left the estate to his wife, who on her own death in 1821 bequeathed it to her great-nephew, Edward Michael Pakenham, later the MP for Donegal, on condition he adopted the surname of Conolly.
 He was succeeded by his eldest son, another Tom Conolly, the eccentric MP for Donegal from 1849 to 1876.
 Tom's eldest son Thomas inherited Castletown, but after he was killed in 1900 the estate passed to his brother Major Edward Conolly.

-The Conolly family continued to reside in their ancestral home, later bearing the title Conolly-Carew, until 1965.
+The Conolly family continued to reside in their ancestral home, later bearing the compound surname Connolly-Carew and the title Baron Carew, until 1965.
 That year, the 6th Baron Carew sold Castletown House—along with its contents and 580 acres of land—for £166,000.
 The purchasers were Julian de Lisle, a London-based property owner, businessman, and cousin of the Guinness family, and Major James Wilson, Master of the Kildare Hunt and also a cousin of de Lisle.
-Portions of the estate have since been developed, although some original features have been preserved within the new constructions.
+Portions of the estate have since been sold and developed, although some original features have been preserved within the new constructions.

 Desmond Guinness and the Castletown Foundation

 The house was bought in 1967 by Mariga and Desmond Guinness for £93,000 to save it from vandalism, became the flagship of the Irish Georgian Society, and was eventually handed over to the newly established Castletown Foundation.

 The estate was sold on in parts, with 120 acre held as curtilage around the house, some small quantities retained privately by Desmond Guinness, the forested Crodaun Woods part sold to what became Coillte and around 25 acre acquired over time by Kildare County Council.
-Most of the core estate remains as woods or green space but a large fraction in the south west was developed as Castletown Estate, controversially approaching the main house closely, and taking in the Walled Garden and the orchard (whose wall remains), which were lost.
+Most of the core estate remains as woodland or green space but a large fraction in the south west was developed as Castletown Estate, controversially approaching the main house closely, and taking in the walled garden and the orchard (the wall of which remains), which were lost.
 However, some other features, such as the Gazebo, the Steward's House and a mock temple, were retained, after negotiations between developer Janus Securities and the Irish Georgian Society.